ipatop/Genomics_withR/docs/04-chipSeq.md

 <div class="figure" style="text-align: center">
 <img src="../macs2_analysis_p0.05/IGVtim.png" alt="IGV pileup traks over tim.
 Upper line IP, lower line INP." width="900px" />
-<p class="caption">(\#fig:unnamed-chunk-3)IGV pileup traks over tim.
+<p class="caption">(\#fig:unnamed-chunk-5)IGV pileup traks over tim.
 Upper line IP, lower line INP.</p>
 </div>

 To do this analysis genome wide, we need a tool that can do this for all the genom.
 There are few tools available, we use here [MACS](https://github.com/taoliu/MACS) algorithm to assess the peaks from the sequencing data.

-If you want to read the paper, there are 2 options.
-One in  [Genome biolgy](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2008-9-9-r137) and the other in [nature methods](https://www.nature.com/articles/nprot.2012.101).
-The last resource is show a fast step-by-step protocol for analysis.
+Basically, this analysis relies in the aligned data (.bam files).
+It compares the IP with the INP control.

-For this analysis I run the following command in the **terminal**:
+For this analysis I aligned the data from [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE40467) with [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml), an aligner that is used for DNA data (not splice aware).

+Finally ran the MACS command in the **terminal** as follows:

 ```
+macs2 callpeak -t head_clk_ip_rep1.sorted.bam head_clk_ip_rep2.sorted.bam  -c ./head_clk_input_rep1.sorted.bam ./head_clk_input_rep2.sorted.bam -g dm -n PeakAna_clk_Ip_vs_INP -B -p 0.05
 ```
+Where, -t indicates that the following arguments are the IP samples, -c the control samples, -g the genome name in this case "dm", -n the name that all the output files will have, -B indicates to the program to store visualization files (in [.bdg](https://software.broadinstitute.org/software/igv/bedgraph) format usefull to visualize in IGV).

 The **output** after running MACS on the shell: